Niko-La/bike-repo/README.md

 Our goal is to revolutionize the South Asian two-wheeler market through innovation and strategic partnerships:

 1. **Market Leadership**:
-   - 🥇 Become the leading tier 1 supplier for controllers and ADAS
+   - 🥇 Become the leading Tier 1 supplier of advanced electronic systems for two-wheelers, focusing on:
+     - High-performance motor controllers
+     - Advanced Driver Assistance Systems (ADAS)
+     - Smart connectivity solutions

+2. **Market Penetration**:
+   - 📈 Target market size by 2030 in India:
-   - 📈 Target market: 32 million units annually by 2030 in India
+     - Electric two-wheeler market: 32 million units annually
+     - Two-wheeler semiconductor sales: $1 billion annually

-2. **Technological Innovation**:
+3. **Technological Innovation**:
+   - 🔬 Continuously evolve our RISC-V based designs to stay at the forefront of the industry
+   - 🔗 Develop cutting-edge IoT and smart city integration capabilities
    - 🔬 Continuous development of cutting-edge ADAS features
    - 🤖 AI and ML integration for predictive maintenance and safety
    - 🌐 Expansion of IoT capabilities for smart city integration
+   -
 3. **Manufacturing Excellence**:
-   - 🏭 Scale from 50 bikes/year to premium small batch manufacturing
+   - 🏭 Scale from 100 bikes/year to premium small batch manufacturing
    - 🏢 Establish state-of-the-art facilities in key South Asian markets
    - 🔧 Implement Industry 4.0 practices

+4. **Sustainability Impact & Leadership**:
+   - 🌱 Contribute to urban decarbonization efforts worldwide
+   - ♻️ Implement and promote sustainable manufacturing practices across the supply chain
+   - 🔄 Develop closed-loop recycling systems for e-bike components

-4. **Strategic Partnerships**:
+5. **Strategic Partnerships**:
+   - 🤝 Collaborate with major automotive and tech companies to accelerate market adoption
+   - 🏙️ Partner with smart city initiatives to showcase the potential of integrated urban mobility solutions
    - 🤝 Leverage existing partnership with Bangalore prototype firm
    - 🏍️ Expand collaborations with major brands (Bajaj, TVS, Hero Honda)
    - 💻 Foster relationships with tech giants for software integration

-5. **Global Expansion**:
+6. **Global Expansion**:
-   - 🌏 Use South Asian market as springboard for emerging markets
+   - 🌏 Leverage success in the Indian market to expand into other emerging markets in Southeast Asia and Africa
-   - 🔄 Adapt technology and business model for regional requirements
-   - 🏆 Establish a global brand for innovation in e-mobility
+   - 🚀 Establish our brand as a global leader in sustainable urban mobility solutions

-6. **Sustainability Leadership**:
-   - ♻️ Benchmark for sustainable manufacturing in automotive industry
-   - 🔄 Develop closed-loop recycling systems for e-bike components
-   - 🌱 Contribute to urban decarbonization efforts worldwide
+   - 🇨🇦 Export Canadian Design Tech IP

 ### Key 5 year Objectives
 - **Produce 100,000 Boards / month**: Supply key manufacturers, license designs to top brands